 This can be a fairly intimidating process if you haven’t had much experience configuring router settings, so if you’re not confident doing this yourself it’s highly recommended to either call your internet service provider or a trusted IT professional for help.

-3) SET UP AND USE A STANDARD (NON-ADMINISTRATOR) ACCOUNT
+3) SET UP & USE A STANDARD (NON-ADMINISTRATOR) ACCOUNT

 This is one of the quickest, most helpful steps to take to secure your computer.
 There are a few different types of Windows user accounts.